Maintenance

 Examples of Predetermined Maintenance

-An excellent example of predetermined maintenance is when machinery maintenance is scheduled at time intervals based on the manufacture’s recommendations.
-For example, oil changes will be every fourth month.
-Transmission service will occur at X number of hours of run time.
-After one year of use, Parts X, Y, and Z are checked for wear.
-Engine replacement occurs after X number of years.
+The clearest case is machinery serviced at intervals the manufacturer recommends.
+Oil changes every fourth month.
+Transmission service after a set number of run-time hours.
+After a year of use, parts X, Y, and Z get checked for wear.
+Engine replacement after a fixed number of years.

 Cost of Predetermined Maintenance